 • The judges’ decision is final, and no correspondence will be entered into concerning this decision.

 • The copyright of each poem remains with the author.
-Authors of the winning poems will grant Christ Church permission to publish or broadcast the poems for a period of one year from 17 April 2024.
+Authors of the winning poems will grant Christ Church permission to publish or broadcast the poems for a period of one year from 23 April 2025.
+The competition is not open to family members or close relatives of employees of Christ Church, Oxford.

 Frequently Asked Questions